Snapshot

 Send any pending apply notifications for state objects changed outside a snapshot.

 Apply notifications for state objects modified outside snapshot are deferred until method is called.
-This method is implicitly called whenever a non-nested MutableSnapshot
+This method is implicitly called whenever a non-nested MutableSnapshot is applied making its changes visible to all new, non-nested snapshots.

-Composition schedules this to be called after changes to state objects are detected an observer registered with registerGlobalWriteObserver
+Composition schedules this to be called after changes to state objects are detected an observer registered with registerGlobalWriteObserver.

 takeMutableSnapshot